aarojs/MyFit-Fitness-Tracker/README.md

-# MyFit - A Fitness Tracker build for Android
+# MyFit - A Fitness Tracker built for Android
 ## Created for Software Development for Mobile Devices, Semester 2 2025.